 - Take care of your mind and find ways to lessen the stress and anxiety in your life.
 This is particularly important at this time.
 You may find ways to lessen anxiety through mindfulness activities or meditation.
 Each person will find their journey to finding peace and joy through good health

 Dr Pankaj Agarwal

-Senior Consultant Neurology and Head of Movement Disorders Clinic, In-Charge DBS Program, Global Hospital, Mumbai
+Senior Consultant Neurology and Head of Movement Disorders Clinic, In-Charge DBS Program, Gleneagles Hospital, Mumbai

 Disclaimer: The views and opinions expressed in this article belong solely to the author.
 They do not reflect the opinions or views of the organisation.